Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

-# 10 TypeScript Pro tips with ( or without ) React
+# 10 TypeScript Pro tips/patterns with ( or without ) React

 > 🎒 this article uses following library versions: